evolbioinfo/gotree/README.md

 **Note**:

-To manipulate multiple alignemnt, See also [Goalign](https://github.com/fredericlemoine/goalign).
+To manipulate multiple alignments, See also [Goalign](https://github.com/fredericlemoine/goalign).

 **Examples:**